gudzpoz/luajava/docs/conversions.md

 | Example: `AtomicInteger`      |                                |                                |                                | Proxied to the Java side           |

 ::: tip
 For a `SEMI`-conversion, roughly speaking, **immutable** types are converted, while mutable types, as well as those types not having Lua counterparts, are not.

 For a `FULL`-conversion, all values are **recursively** converted if possible.
 Note that we ignore entries in `Map<?>` with a `null` key or a `null` value.

 When calling Java methods from Lua, we `SEMI`-convert the return value.
-Currently there is no way to specify how you want the return value converted.
+Currently, there is no way to specify how you want the return value converted.
 :::

 ::: warning Examples